stdgregwar/solarus-online/README.md

 In practice the following engine entities are synchronisable :
 - hero
--- simple sword
+  - simple sword
--- no jump,lift
+  - no jump,lift
 - ennemies
---respawn mechanics
+  - respawn mechanics
 - npcs
 - destructibles
 - maps